AndySchroder/StaticWire/README.md

 ### Command Line Options ####

-After following one of the above installation approaches, you can use the `staticIP` command to manage a tunnel rental that provides a dedicated public static IP address.
+After following one of the above installation approaches, you can use the `staticIP` command to manage a tunnel rental that provides dedicated public static IP Networks.

 ```
 usage: staticIP [-h] [--amount AMOUNT] {AddCredit,GetRentalStatus,GetConf,AutoPay}